cityofaustin/atxopendata.rocks/pages/publish.md

 - Participate in City of Austin Open Data outreach, workshops, hackathons, projects and partnerships.

-## How to Publish Data on Austin's Open Data Portal
+## How to Publish
 You need to be a city employee with data ready to be used.
 If you haven't created an account <a href="/atxopendata.rocks/start/">please click here</a> and follow these instructions on how to create an account.
-Once you have an account, contact the Open Data team and you will be assigned the appropriate permissions.
+Once you have an account, go to the contact page and reach out to the Open Data team and you will be assigned the appropriate permissions.

-Before publishing, you will need to identify datesets for publication.
+Before publishing, you will need to identify datasets for publication.

 ## How to Identify Datasets for Publication
 - Consult Public Information Requests: If information is frequently requested by citizens or other agencies, publishing this information on the data portal may be very valuable to the public and decrease the amount of time spent on PIRs.
 Review reports your department provides to federal or state agencies.
 These reports (and their underlying data sources) can help identify data which can also be provided to the public.

 - Explore what other cities are doing: A number of other cities in the U.S. and around the world are releasing open data to external users.
 What are people in other cities looking for?
 What kinds of data are other governments making available?
 Chances are that if there is a high demand for certain kinds of data in other cities, there may be a high demand for it in Austin as well.